nicnocquee/nicnocquee.github.com/_posts/2016-02-08-dayone-2-a-disappointment.markdown

 ---
 layout: post
-title: "Day One 2: A Disappointment"
+title: "Day One 2: A Disappointment (UPDATED)"
 date: 2016-02-08T01:16:24+01:00
 comments: false
 ---

 I've been using Day One for a long time on iOS and Mac.
 My wife is also using it.
 I once sent a feature request to allow multiple photos on an entry and the team behind Day One replied and told me they would include that in Day One 2.